RafEissen/Reference/Linux/Terminal/commands.md

 The time is 6:38 PM on a lovely Monday in April

+## ////// declare

+Declare variable(s) and/or give them attributes.

+## Property Options:

+<ins>**-a**</ins>

+Creates an "indexed array" starting at 0.

-# ////// df
+## ////// df

-# Sometimes, you need to see how much disk space is available on an individual device.
+Sometimes, you need to see how much disk space is available on an individual device.
 The 'df' command allows you to easily see what's happening on all the mounted disks.

 # The command displays the following: